douglas-gibbons/douglas-gibbons.github.io/_posts/2017-03-07-python-making-a-quiz-2.md

 ### quiz.csv

 {% highlight csv %}
-"What is the capital of Norway" ,"Oslo"
+"What is the capital of Norway","Oslo"
 "Entomology is the science that studies","Insects" "What is 9 x 7","63"
 {% endhighlight %}